Rediscovering Travel: Tofino, Vancouver Island

 Aside from surfing, Tofino has much to offer anyone willing to make the journey across Vancouver Island.
 If you’re a hiker, you will be awed by the trails surrounding the town.
 There are a few crude trails through the rainforest, but the responsible traveller will stick to designated trails, mindful that they’re in the Clayoquot Sound Biosphere Reserve and that they’re in the habitat of wolves, cougars and, depending on the time of year, black bears.
 The weather can be changeable here, so bring adequate boots and jackets.
 Toques (beanie hats to non-Canadians) come in handy, too.

-If your arms aren’t too exhausted from surfing, and you fancy viewing the beauty of Clayoquot Sound from a different perspective, you could cruise the waters surrounding Tofino in a traditional dugout canoe with T'ashii Paddle School, owned and operated by members of the indigenous First Nations community.
-If you really want to relax on the water, there are various guided wildlife tours where you can sit back and observe whales and bears as you navigate around the peninsula.
+If your arms aren’t too exhausted from surfing, and you fancy viewing the beauty of Clayoquot Sound from a different perspective, you could cruise the waters surrounding Tofino in a traditional dugout canoe, embracing the traditions of the indigenous First Nations communities across Canada.
+If you want to relax on the water, there are various guided wildlife tours where you can sit back and observe whales and bears as you navigate the peninsula.

 Although in its current form Tofino might seem as if it’s a young town, it is steeped in indigenous history.
 Even the intricate native artwork on the sign saying ‘Welcome to Tofino’ as you enter the town shows the influence of the First Nations people.
 Their culture and history permeate the place.
 A visit to the Roy Henry Vickers art gallery, where you can view his incredible creations that meld the traditional with the modern, should be on any tourist’s itinerary.